harrisonlab/fusarium/pathogen/identify_LS_chromosomes/4287_comparison.md

 ```

-## 2) Blast homology vs 4287 chromosomal sequences and parsing for Beth
+## 2) Blast homology vs 4287 chromosomal sequences and parsing for plotting on LS chromosomes

 Data was downloaded from ensembl